arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Plead Not-Guilty & contest the ticket.

-Paying the ticket may be considered a Guilty or No Contest plea.
-If the offense does not carry a mandatory court appearance, the ticket can be paid online, by mail or in-person.
+Paying the ticket may be considered a Guilty or No-Contest plea.
+If the offense does not require a mandatory court appearance, the ticket can be paid online, by mail, or in person:

-• Online: Ticket can be paid using the Arkansas e-Traffic program website or the website of the court which the case was assigned to.
-This can be accessed from the Arkansas state District Courts website.
-Not all courts offer this option, so verification should be made to ensure the court assigned your case does.
+• Online: Tickets can be paid using the Arkansas e-Traffic program website or the court website to which the case was assigned.
+This can be accessed from the Arkansas State District Courts website.
+Not all courts offer this option, so verification should be made to ensure the court assigned to your case does.
 This option requires a major credit card and the citation number and may incur a transaction fee.

-• Mail: Payment by mail may require the mailing of a copy of the citation or simply providing sufficient information, including driver’s license number, citation number, case number or full name, current address, and a daytime phone number, where questions by the court can be made.
+• Mail: Payment by mail may require mailing a copy of the citation or simply providing sufficient information, including the driver's license number, citation number, case number, full name, current address, and a daytime phone number, where the court can ask questions.
 The mail should be sent to the District Court where the case was assigned.

-• In-Person: Payments can be made in person at the Office of the Court’s Clerk of the District Court, where the case was assigned.
-Cashier checks and money orders should be made payable to the appropriate District Courts.
-Some courts utilize drop-boxes for out-of-hours payments.
+• In-Person: Payments can be made at the Office of the Court's Clerk of the District Court, where the case was assigned.
+Cashier's checks and money orders should be made payable to the appropriate District Courts.
+Some courts utilize drop boxes for out-of-hours payments.

 If the ticket was not issued for a major offense, the judge may allow the completion of a defensive driving course to offset the ticket.
 The defendant may need to be eligible for this option, and if so, the court may provide information on approved schools, time limits, and any additional costs.